 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is melancholic depression (melancholia).

 My most recent psychiatrist thought I had melancholic depression.
 I don’t have all the symptoms now, but the prominent anhedonia definitely matches.
 The types of meds I’ve responded best to also matches.
-I suppose it really doesn’t make that much of a difference; everyone’s illness is unique, regardless of subtype.
+I suppose it really doesn’t make that much of a difference, though; everyone’s illness is unique, regardless of subtype.

 Does melancholic depression sound like something you may have experienced?